savannahar68/Diff-me/README.md

 The "src" folder contains the DIFF utility

-    to run the DIFF utility run the "diff-me" file which is present in the src folder
+    to run the DIFF utility run the "project" file which is present in the src folder

 The "patch" folder contains the PATCH utility

-    to run the PATCH utility run the "patch-me" file which is present in the patch folder
+    to run the PATCH utility run the "project" file which is present in the patch folder